 Breastfeeding, considered the “gold standard” in infant nutrition, will be the focus of a weeklong campaign, Aug.
 1-7.
-During World Breastfeeding Week, the World Alliance for Breastfeeding Action (WABA), sponsors of the event, and breastfeeding advocates in over 175 countries worldwide will be celebrating the World Breastfeeding Week theme - Breastfeeding: A Winning Goal - for Life!
+During World Breastfeeding Week, the World Alliance for Breastfeeding Action (WABA) and breastfeeding advocates in more than 175 countries will be celebrating the theme - Breastfeeding: A Winning Goal - for Life!

 "In the past, breastfeeding was considered a lifestyle choice.
-But, as we’ve gained more knowledge over the years, we now realize that breastfeeding is medically important for the adequate health of an infant at birth and beyond," said Kimberly Congden, BSN, RN, IBCLC, manager, Lactation Services and Parent Education, at Baystate Medical Center.
+But, as we’ve gained more knowledge over the years, we now realize that breastfeeding is medically important for the adequate health of an infant at birth and beyond," said Kimberly Congden, manager of Lactation Services and Parent Education at Baystate Medical Center.

 According to Congden, the benefits to moms are many, chief of which is promoting a bonding experience with their infant and decreasing a new mother’s stress.
 “Breastfeeding moms also have a lower risk of developing postpartum depression, as well as breast, uterine and ovary cancers later in life,” said Congden.

 "There’s no coercion to breastfeed.
 But, we think it’s important for new moms to know that if long-term breastfeeding isn’t their goal, that their baby would at least benefit by receiving colostrum for the first three days after birth," Congden said.

 Referred to as "liquid gold," colostrum is the thick yellow breast milk that a mother makes during pregnancy and just after birth.
 It is very rich in nutrients and antibodies to protect the baby.